Wadi Danhah

 Wadi Danhah (وادي ضنحه) is a valley or dry river with ephemeral or intermittent flow, flowing almost exclusively during the rainy season, located in the emirate of Fujairah, in the east of the United Arab Emirates.

 It is a left tributary of the Wadi Al Fay, and forms a small sub-basin of 13.5 km2, which belongs to the larger Wadi Basseirah.

 Course

 The Wadi Danhah flows from north to south, west of and almost parallel to the mountain range of Jabal Wamm (825 m), and has a total length of approximately 6.2 km.

-Its main river source is located at an altitude of approximately 710 m, on the southern slope of Jabal Ayuzah (1005 m), in the territory of United Arab Emirates, but a short distance from the border with Oman.
+Its main river source is located at an altitude of approximately 710 m, on the southern slope of Jabal Ayuzah (1005 m), within the United Arab Emirates, a short distance from the border with Oman.

 In its upper reaches, the wadi descends with a moderate gradient.
 Its bed, however, is full of loose rocks, sudden drops, and some dry waterfalls, making it difficult to traverse and only accessible with rock climbing techniques.

-In its middle course, Wadi Danhah forms a deep gorge where erosion caused by the water flow has exposed its multicolored layers of stratified sedimentary rocks, highly polished and of high hardness, predominantly reddish, ochre and white tones.
+In its middle course, Wadi Danhah forms a deep gorge where erosion caused by the water flow has exposed the multicolored layers of stratified sedimentary rocks, highly polished and of high hardness, predominantly in reddish, ochre and white tones.